ArthurSonzogni/FTXUI/README.md

 <details><summary>Canvas</summary>

-Drawing can be made on a Canvas, using braille, block, or simple characters:
+Drawing can be made on a `Canvas`, using braille, block, or simple characters:

 Simple [example](https://github.com/ArthurSonzogni/FTXUI/blob/master/examples/dom/canvas.cpp):